cosmosclassroom/cosmosintheclassroom/src/sphys/p5_waves_info/p5l9_ps-wave-eq-powers-ten-key.md

 10. A wave has a speed of $2.0 \times 10^7$ m/s and a frequency of 4.0 MHz.
 What is its wavelength?

-    First, convert MHz to Hz.:
+    First, convert MHz to Hz:

     $4.0 MHz \times \frac{1.0 \times 10^6 \, Hz}{1 MHz} = 4.0 \times 10^6 Hz$

     ||$v = f \cdot \lambda$|